dotnet/docs/docs/csharp/language-reference/keywords/ref.md

 - In a method signature, to return a value to the caller by reference.
 See [Reference return values](#reference-return-values) for more information.

-- In a member body, to indicate that a reference return value is stored locally as a reference that the caller intends to modify.
+- In a member body, to indicate that a reference return value is stored locally as a reference that the caller intends to modify or, in general, a local variable accesses another value by reference.
 See [Ref locals](#ref-locals) for more information.

 ## Passing an argument by reference